 Would you believe there were homeowners out hosting garage sales and selling beverages along the end of their driveways for a buck each?

-The same goes with pop and juice although there were more than enough vendors selling food that it wouldn’t have been much unless you had something unique that went viral through the streets.
+The same goes with pop and juice, although more than enough vendors were selling food.

-Let’s have a look at some garage sale food recipes and drinks that I think would be a hit with frugal customers.
+Let’s look at some garage sale food recipes and drinks that I think would be a hit with frugal customers.

 Here’s the thing, frugal is the keyword here because even though shoppers don’t mind donating a bit more money when it’s kids or they are desperate for convenience, pricing matters.

-For example, here’s a few questions you will want to consider if you decide to have garage sale food and drinks available.
+For example, here are a few questions you will want to consider if you decide to have a garage sale food and drinks.

 - How much did it cost you to bake or buy what you are selling?